Donations

 What Are Platelets?

 Platelets are tiny, disc-shaped cells in our blood that are essential for stopping bleeding and forming clots.
 Also known as thrombocytes, platelets aren't just small — they're the smallest cells in our blood.
-But what they may lack in size they more than make up for in lifesaving power.
+But what they may lack in size they more than make up for in lifesaving power, which is why these tiny cells are such a BIG DEAL.

 Who Does Platelet Donation Help and Why Are They So Needed?

-Many cancer patients, particularly those undergoing chemotherapy, suffer from low platelet counts.
-Platelet transfusions are essential to prevent life-threatening bleeding and allow these patients to continue their treatment.
-Platelets are also frequently used to treat:
+Many cancer patients, especially those undergoing chemotherapy, suffer from dangerously low platelet counts.
+Platelet transfusions prevent life-threatening bleeding and allow them to keep fighting.
+To these patients, platelet donors are the BIG DEAL.

 • Surgical and trauma patients: During major surgeries or severe injuries, patients often require platelet transfusions to control bleeding and support recovery.